tomwolber/configs/README.md

 | Cyan    | 130, 255, 247 | 183, 255, 249 |
 | White   | 222, 218, 207 | 255, 255, 255 |

-Hopefully you will find these files helpful.
-Input from others is ***greatly*** appreciated.
-Besides the files in this repo, there are a few extra steps that are needed and explained below.
-Good luck!

 ## Pathogen